 Pearl jewellery has remained as an important aspect of Hyderabad's culture in India.
 One of nature’s most brilliant creations, Pearls are called "Queen of Jewels" with various romantic episodes in her history.
 Its matchless lustre and unalloyed brilliance have made it a favourite of women down the ages.

-Over 400 years old, Hyderabad is the hub of India's most famous pearls.
+Over 400 years old, Hyderabad is the hub of India's most famous Pearls.
 The most famous concentration of pearl market is clustered in and around Charminar area.
-Cultured pearls studded in gold and silver jewellery of exquisite design are a specialty of Hyderabadi jewellery.
+Cultured Pearls studded in gold and silver jewellery of exquisite design are a specialty of Hyderabadi jewellery.
 Pearls come in many shapes and of particular interest is the 'rice-pearl' – a tiny variety, available in great depth in Char Kaman, Gulzar Houz and General Bazar.
-People from across the world flock to these areas to purchase ornaments with rice pearls.
+People from across the world flock to these areas to purchase ornaments with rice Pearls.
 Another famous pearl is the precious "Basra"- a pearl unmatched in lustre, colour and price that is available in selected stores.
-Then there is an entire street consisting of pearl shops named - Patther Gatti.
-Jewellers in this famous pearl market have combined pearls with the shimmer of gold, the rich rubies and the exquisite emeralds for centuries.
+Then there is an entire street consisting of pearl shops in Hyderabad named - Patther Gatti.
+Pearl Shop Jewellers in this famous pearl market have combined best real pearls with the shimmer of gold, the rich rubies and the exquisite emeralds for centuries.